MicrosoftDocs/dynamics365smb-docs/business-central/marketing-segments.md

 ---
-title: Manage Segments and Select Contacts to Include| Microsoft Docs
+title: Manage Segments and Select Contacts
-description: Outlines the tasks to create a segment to select a group of contacts according to specific criteria, for example, contacts in a particular industry that you want to target.
+description: This topic outlines how to create a segment by selecting a group of contacts according to specific criteria to later target that segment with a campaign.
 services: project-madeira
 documentationcenter: ''
 author: jswymer